spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/3-kafka/0-index.md

 # Apache Kafka

-Apache Kafka use-cases are listed here.
+This section describes Apache Kafka use cases.